NEFSC/READ-SSB-LEE-On-the-servers/README.md

 git config --global credential.helper store
 ```

+You might be asked to put in your PAT here.
 You might also take this opportunity to do:

 ```
 git config --global user.name <your_name>